How to synchronize renewals with WooCommerce Subscriptions?

 You do this by selecting the Products menu option from your WordPress Dashboard and clicking All Products.
 Then, edit the subscription product that you want to apply synchronization by clicking the Edit option underneath the product.

-In the Edit product page, go to the Variations tab and scroll down until you reach the Synchronize renewals dropdown box.
-The default value is the first day of the month, but you can synchronize your renewals to a different day by selecting this day from the dropdown list.
-Please note that you cannot set the day to anything later than the 27th of the month.
-But you can select the last day of the month.
+In the Edit product page, go to the General tab and you will see the Synchronize renewals dropdown box.
+The default value is the Do not synchronize, but you can synchronize your renewals to a different day by selecting this day from the dropdown list.
+For example, set to the 15th day of the month.

 Step 3: Enable Prorated Initial Payments (Optional)